-- The Board recognizes that there are students with medical restrictions (severe breathing difficulties, unable to remove mask on their own, etc.) that may require the student to attend school without the use of a mask and/or face shield. - > The Board will demonstrate due diligence and only allow ESSENTIAL exemptions where there are no alternatives. - Family submits a written request to the principal with medical documentation. - Principal responds back to family acknowledging the approved or not approved exemption or not approved but with accommodations that will be put in place - https://www.granderie.ca/application/files/9115/9897/0280/SO115\Guidelines\for\Studen\t\Exempt\from\Masks\Face\Shields.pdf
+- > The Board recognizes that there are students with medical restrictions (severe breathing difficulties, unable to remove mask on their own, etc.) that may require the student to attend school without the use of a mask and/or face shield. - > The Board will demonstrate due diligence and only allow ESSENTIAL exemptions where there are no alternatives. - Family submits a written request to the principal with medical documentation. - Principal responds back to family acknowledging the approved or not approved exemption or not approved but with accommodations that will be put in place - SO115 Guidelines for Student Exempt from Masks Face Shields.pdf